Non-negative curvature and torus actions

-An {\it $n$-manifold with corners} is a Hausdorff space together with a maximal atlas of local charts onto open subsets of the simplicial cone, $[0, \infty)^n\subset \rrr^n$, so that the overlap maps are homeomorphisms which preserve codimension.
-A manifold with corners is called {\it nice} if every codimension $k$ face is contained in exactly $k$ facets.
-Clearly, a nice manifold with corners is a simple convex polytope.
+A {\em homology polytope} is an $n$-manifold with corners that is acyclic with acyclic faces (see \cite{MP}).
+A {\it nice} manifold with corners, or {\it a manifold with faces}, has every codimension $k$ face contained in exactly $k$ facets.
+Clearly, a simple convex polytope is a nice homology polytope.

+The orbit space of a locally standard action of $T^n$ on $M^{2n}$ is an $n$-dimensional manifold with corners.
+Quasitoric manifolds have the property that their orbit space is diffeomorphic, as a manifold with corners, to a simple polytope $P^n$.
+Note that two simple polytopes are diffeomorphic as manifolds with corners if and only if they are combinatorially equivalent by work of Davis \cite{D}, and Wiemeler \cite{Wie2}.

+\begin{definition} [{\bf Quasitoric manifold}] Given a combinatorial simple polytope $P^n$, a $T^n$ manifold $M^{2n}$ is called a {\em quasitoric manifold over $P^n$} if the following two conditions are satisfied: \begin{enumerate} \item the $T^n$-action is locally standard; and \item there is a projection map $\pi: M^{2n} \longrightarrow P^n$ which is constant on $T^n$-orbits and which maps every $k$-dimensional orbit to a point in the interior of a codimension $k$ face of $P^n$ for $k=0,\dots,n$. \end{enumerate} \end{definition}

+This definition implies that the $T^n$-action on such a quasitoric manifold $M^{2n}$ is free over the interior of the orbit polytope $P^n$, and the vertices of $P^n$ correspond to $T^n$-fixed points.
+In particular, quasitoric manifolds are examples of torus manifolds.
+Even though the conditions on the torus action in the case of a torus manifold are much weaker than the conditions in the case of a quasitoric manifold, torus manifolds still admit a combinatorial treatment similar to quasitoric manifolds.
+For example, the orbit space of a torus manifold is a nice manifold with corners if the action is locally standard.
+If, in addition, the orbit space is acyclic with acyclic faces, the constructions below for simple polytope orbit spaces can be generalized to this case, that is, to the case of orbit spaces that are nice homology polytopes.